arangodb/arangodb/README_maintainers.md

 Generate users documentation
 ============================
+If you've edited REST-Documentation, first invoke `make swagger`.
+If you've edited examples, see below howto regenerate them.

-Simply run the `make` command in `arangodb/Documentation/Books`.
+Run the `make` command in `arangodb/Documentation/Books`.

 You may encounter permission problem with gitbook and its NPM invokations;
 In that case you need to run the command as root / Administrator.

 On windows you may see "device busy" errors, retry.
 Make shure you don't have intermediate files in the ppbooks / books -sub folder open (i.e. browser or editor) It can also temporarily occur during phases of high HDD / SSD load.

 The build-scripts contain several sanity checks, i.e. whether all examples are used, and no dead references are there. (see building examples in that case below)

 If the markdown files aren't converted to html, or `index.html` shows a single chapter only (content of `README.md`), make sure [Cygwin create native symlinks](https://docs.arangodb.com/cookbook/CompilingUnderWindows.html) It does not, if `SUMMARY.md` in `Books/ppbooks/` looks like this:

     !<symlink>ÿþf o o

 If sub-chapters do not show in the navigation, try another browser (Firefox).
 Chrome's security policies are pretty strict about localhost and file://